Gabba gabba, huh? Target seems to embrace gentrification chic with tone deaf NYC display

 Well, if you were looking for an answer to that question, Target seems to have found one.

-The retail chain opened a new location in Manhattan’s East Village over the weekend, and to commemorate the occasion, it erected what can only be described as a dubious ode to the once-gritty neighborhood.
+The retail chain opened a new Target location in Manhattan’s East Village over the weekend, and to commemorate the occasion, it erected what can only be described as a dubious ode to the once-gritty neighborhood.
 Along the lower facade of the luxury building it occupies, Target’s street display included various cute versions of things the neighborhood was known for before skyrocketing rents and gentrification gutted much of its character.

 Among the artifacts Target chose to celebrate were East Village tenement buildings (many of which are either gone or in danger of demolition), a faux newspaper box resembling the kind once used by the Village Voice (which no longer publishes a print edition), and a recreation of CBGB (which was effectively priced out of the neighborhood in 2006).